ronokdev/ronokdev.github.io/_posts/2023-10-07-howToUseChirpyRunAndDeploy.md

 ## Run in local environment
 Now it's time to run the project locally.

-we need to go to the project folder in our local machine and run
+We need to go to the project folder in our local machine and run the following command.

 ```bash
 bundle
 ```
-This `bundle` command will download and install all the dependency for this project.
+This `bundle` command will then download and install all the dependency for this project.
-For actually run the project in our local machine, we need to execute
+To actually run the project in our local machine, we need to execute

 ```bash
 bundle exec jekyll s